Creador270/IsaacLabExtensionSpotMicro/README.md

 ## Code formatting

-We have a pre-commit template to automatically format your code.
+Nvidia have a pre-commit template to automatically format your code.
 To install pre-commit:

 ```bash